-Creating business intelligence from location-based insights
+1. Accessing business intelligence from location-based insights

-While it may seem obvious that location intelligence software is going to provide location-based insights, what may not be obvious is what types of information can actually be gained from using it.
+While it may seem obvious that GIS software is going to provide location-based insights, what may not be obvious is what types of information can actually be gained from using it.

 Signal-strength data brought in from the towers are mapped against customer density to understand where coverage is most needed.
 Terrain data is then used to fill those gaps based on tower height and elevation.

 Today, businesses take that data and analyze it against traffic patterns, social and economic data, competitive sales and other information to get a more complete profile of their customers, store locations, and other factors driving their success.

 By combining accurate home and parcel locations with up to date risk datasets including flood, fire, earthquake, and others they gain a better understanding of their financial liabilities in the event of a disaster.
 This also allows them to streamline their response in terms of resources.

 Learn how you can drive innovation throughout your organization by facilitating location-based insights, internal and external collaboration, and access to new technologies.

-Enabling internal and external collaboration
+2. Enabling internal and external collaboration

 Any established location intelligence platform should provide multiple ways for people to collaborate to drive innovation.
 Analysts want to get ideas from one another, sales, and marketing want access to analytics and insights, and users want to share location intelligence solutions that provide useful new ways to solve critical problems.

 A solid location intelligence software should have a lot of users, and those users need to be given a space to share ideas with each other, provide feedback, ask questions, and get real answers from other experts in the field.

 Good GIS software needs to provide simple ways to communicate location insights to other areas of the business.
 For those who require location information without the need to actually run the analytics, a free viewer should be available to allow them to access that data.

 At a minimum, the software needs to support the ability to build and run repeatable processes using scripting languages like python, and preferably have some sort of collaborative space where users can share plugins that they’ve created.
 Often times this space operates a marketplace or app store where people can appropriate and download unique tools designed to solve business specific problems.

-Creating access to new technologies
+3. Creating access to new technologies

 Aside from location-based insights, location Intelligence software can drive innovation through the introduction of new technology into the software.
 As the way people access data and services evolves, incorporating these developments into the software allows users to benefit from them easily.

-Application programming interfaces (APIs):
+Application programming interfaces (APIs)

 APIs are essentially a way for websites or software to call and run operations or functionality provided by another source.
 In location intelligence, APIs are used for everything from running spatial or business operations, creating maps, and calling and retrieving data such as property information, tax rates, or demographics.
 The ability for location intelligence software to take advantage of the multitude of different services out there is a key factor in discovering new ways to approach old problems.

-Advanced raster analysis:
+Advanced raster analysis